-The Department of Sociology, Economics & Anthropology offers a rich variety of sociology, anthropology, geography, and human services courses.
-The department offers courses that are required in many of the degree programs at County College of Morris, including the Liberal Arts degree.
+The Department of Sociology, Economics & Anthropology offers a rich variety of sociology, anthropology, economics, geography, and human services courses.
+The department offers courses that are required in many of the degree programs at County College of Morris, including the Liberal Arts and Business degree.
 The department’s experienced faculty members have a broad range of interests and expertise, as reflected in the many electives available in the department.

 Sociology courses introduce students to concepts and methods with which to understand social processes shaping problems and possibilities in contemporary U.S. society.
 Seasoned professors teach courses examining: